Pandemic gives shot in the arm to Cuba's medical missions

 Cuba, which has suffered almost six decades of crippling US sanctions, blames Washington for campaigning to discredit an initiative that has sent more than 400,000 health workers to 164 countries.

-The US accuses the Cuban Government of exploiting the medics programme for cash, saying 75 per cent of their salary is withheld by Havana in a modern-day form of “slavery”.
+The US accuses the Cuban government of exploiting the medics program for cash, saying 75 per cent of their salary is withheld by Havana in a modern-day form of "slavery".

-And US ally Brazil President Jair Bolsonaro, who kicked out 8,000 Cuban health workers last year, accused Havana of using the programme to plant intelligence agents in the country.
+And US ally Brazil President Jair Bolsonaro, who kicked out 8,000 Cuban health workers last year, accused Havana of using the program to plant intelligence agents in the country.

-Host countries seeking Cuba's help over the pandemic “should scrutinise agreements and end labour abuses”, it warned.
+Host countries seeking Cuba's help over the pandemic "should scrutinize agreements and end labour abuses," it warned.

-Still, the programme survives.
+Still, the program survives.
 As of last month, Havana still had 28,729 health workers posted in 59 countries.

-“Under the US policy of maximum economic pressure on Cuba, the rejection of the medical programme could be interpreted as another strategy to deprive the Cuban Government of material resources,” said Duany.
+"Under the US policy of maximum economic pressure on Cuba, the rejection of the medical program could be interpreted as another strategy to deprive the Cuban government of material resources," said Duany.

-Cuba maintains its doctors programme “from a purely humanitarian motivation”, Havana political analyst Carlos Alzugaray said.
+Cuba maintains its doctors program "from a purely humanitarian motivation," Havana political analyst Carlos Alzugaray said.

 "The diplomatic and economic benefits are a plus."